tearitco/SRW-Engine-MV-Public/docs/battle_scene_editor.md

 To time the Animation Commands in an Attack Animation each command is assigned to a certain animation Tick.
 Each animation Tick is 1/60th of a second.

+### Basic scene layout

+It is important to keep in mind the default positions of key objects in the scene when making an Attack Animation.
+Position are shown as (x, y, z).

+Main Sprites(Actor, Enemy) are at height 0 and depth 0 with an x offset of 2 from the center.
+* actor: (2,0,0)
+* enemy: (-2,0,0)

+The default position of the Camera is pulled back to -6.5 on the z axis and is elevated by 1.15 on the y axis (0,1.15,-6.5).

+These default positions are available from a drop down list when working with position parameters.

 ### Assets

 Assets for Attack Animations live in the following places depending on their type.